Observer Design Pattern

 }

-Inside each observer, we keep a reference of the WeatherStation and initialize it inside the constructor.
+Inside each observer, we can keep a reference of the WeatherStation and initialize it inside the constructor.
 Why are we doing this?
 There could be several reasons:

 Implementation of CurrentConditionsDisplay class